Emma Corrin

 Emma-Louise Corrin (born 13 December 1995) is an English actor.
-They portrayed Diana, Princess of Wales in the fourth season of the Netflix historical drama The Crown (2020), for which they won a Golden Globe and were nominated for a Primetime Emmy Award.
-They have since starred in the 2022 romantic drama films My Policeman and Lady Chatterley's Lover.
+They portrayed Diana, Princess of Wales, in the fourth season of the Netflix historical drama The Crown (2020), for which they won a Golden Globe and were nominated for a Primetime Emmy Award.
+They subsequently starred in the 2022 romantic drama films My Policeman and Lady Chatterley's Lover and in the 2023 thriller miniseries A Murder at the End of the World.
+In 2024, they played Cassandra Nova in the superhero film Deadpool & Wolverine and featured in the horror film Nosferatu.

-Early life and education
+Early life

 Emma-Louise Corrin was born on 13 December 1995 in Royal Tunbridge Wells, Kent.
+They have two younger brothers, Richard and Jonty.
 Their father, Chris Corrin, is a businessman and their mother, Juliette Corrin, is a speech therapist from South Africa.
-They have two younger brothers, Richard and Jonty.
 Their family is based in Seal, Kent, near Sevenoaks.

-Corrin attended the Roman Catholic Woldingham School in Surrey, an all-girl boarding school where they developed their interest in acting and dance.
-They took a gap year, during which they took a Shakespeare course at the London Academy of Music and Dramatic Art and volunteered as a teacher at a school in Knysna, South Africa.
+Corrin attended the Roman Catholic Woldingham School in Surrey, an all-girls boarding school where they developed an interest in acting and singing.
+They took a gap year, during which time they took a Shakespeare course at the London Academy of Music and Dramatic Art and volunteered as a teacher at a school in Knysna, South Africa.
 They studied drama at the University of Bristol, but left to study Education, English, Drama and the Arts at St John's College, Cambridge from 2015 to 2018.